 We’re coming into one of the most popular travel seasons of the year, which when you have children can also be a very stressful time.
-So when they asked to feature my top tips on CTV I jumped at the chance!
-Here’s my top suggestions for making the journey as easy and fun as possible.
+So when CTV asked to feature my top travel tips for families, I jumped at the chance!
+Here are my top suggestions for making the journey as easy and fun as possible.

 When we head out on a road trip there are four baskets that I pull down from my closet shelf.
 I simply restock them and put them in the car (or ziplock versions for the airplane) and we can be ready for a road trip in less than a day!

-Each Child gets their own activity box.
+Each child gets their own activity box.
 This is filled with things that they can do while at the airport or in the back of the car.
-Some of my favorite car activities include:
+Some of my favourite car activities include:

 Road Trip Books – Did you know there was such a thing?
 Road trip books are awesome as they include games and activities that are designed for road trips.
-(6 different versions of eye spy, puzzles, brain teasers, family collaborative games, search and find, stickets.)
-Some of our favorite memories from our trip to Jasper was playing games from this book, like when you saw an animal you had to make the sound of the animal instead of saying it’s name… all of the sudden my kids are laughing their heads off as Mom and Dad “Moo” and “Neigh” from the front seat.
+(6 different versions of eye spy, puzzles, brainteasers, family collaborative games, search and find, stickers.)
+Some of our favourite memories from our trip to Jasper was playing games from this book, like when you saw an animal you had to make the sound of the animal instead of saying its name… all of the sudden my kids are laughing their heads off as Mom and Dad “Moo” and “Neigh” from the front seat.
 Have you ever tried to guess what sound an elk makes???

 Plasticine – My kids LOVE it when I bring out a cookie sheet and some plasticine… they can be creative and build all sorts of creations in the back seat.
 (Bring a ziplock bag for when they are done)